jeetgoyal80/finance-dashboard-backend/README.md

 - search across `category` and `description`
 - pagination through `page` and `limit`

-These capabilities make the API practical for dashboard workflows where datasets grow over time and users need focused queries instead of bulk retrieval.
+I included these because record retrieval is rarely useful as a plain full-list endpoint.
+In a dashboard setting, users usually need focused queries and smaller result sets.

 ### Soft Delete Logic